argonne-lcf/AR2024/_highlights/06grover.md

 ## Results

 As detailed in _Science Advances_, the team used ALCF computing resources to simulate, for the first time, using a method grounded in quantum mechanics, a full-scale reactive hypersonic flow studied experimentally.
 Due to the fundamental nature of the simulation technique, this work provides a molecular-level description of internal energy excitation and reaction mechanisms throughout the system.
-Building on direct simulation monte carlo (DSMC) methods, DMS replaces stochastic collision models for particles in the flow with molecular dynamics calculations using interaction potentials derived from quantum mechanics.
-These ab initio interaction potentials are the only modeling input in the flow; therefore, all flow features can be attributed the quantum mechanically guided molecular interactions.
+Building on direct simulation Monte Carlo (DSMC) methods, DMS replaces stochastic collision models for particles in the flow with molecular dynamics calculations using interaction potentials derived from quantum mechanics.
+These ab-initio interaction potentials are the only modeling input in the flow; therefore, all flow features can be attributed the quantum mechanically=guided molecular interactions.

 ## Impact

-This was the first-ever quantum mechanically guided simulation of a hypersonic ground test  The team’s research is helping to advance our understanding of the complex aerothermodynamics of hypersonic flight, providing insights that could help inform the design of safer and efficient technologies for space travel and defense.
-A simulation of such fidelity and detail can be used as a benchmark solution to verify computational fluid mechanics (CFD) codes and assess fundamental gaps and opportunities of improvement for the physics simulated by lower fidelity models.
+This was the first-ever quantum mechanically guided simulation of a hypersonic ground test.
+The team’s research is helping to advance our understanding of the complex aerothermodynamics of hypersonic flight, providing insights that could help inform the design of safer and more efficient technologies for space travel and defense.
+The simulation performed is of sufficiently great fidelity and detail that it can be used as a benchmark solution to verify computational fluid mechanics (CFD) codes and assess fundamental gaps and opportunities of improvement for the physics simulated by lower fidelity models.
 This, in turn, enables robust and accurate CFD solutions to mission-critical scenarios where the flow field may be in thermal and chemical nonequilibrium.